Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Simulation Results

-The users move at the same constant velocity of $20$~m/s, and the future large-scale channel gains are available at the beginning or prediction window.

-EE achieved by different policies are illustrated in Fig. \ref{fig:EER}.
-In Fig. \ref{fig:EEMD}, the total number of users is fixed as $M_D+M_R = 5$, and the numbers of different kinds of users vary.
-In Fig. \ref{fig:EERatioD}, the total data rate required by all users are fixed as ${\mathbb{E}}(R^m_i/\Delta T) + \lambda_a/\lambda_u = 10$~Mbits, where the arrival data rate of RT user (or the streaming rate of VoD user) varies.
-Simulation results show that when there is no VoD user, the achieved EE of the optimal policy and Baseline 1 are the same.
-The results are consistent with the analysis in Section IV-B, i.e., the predicted information can not help improve the EE of the system if there are only RT users.
-When there are both VoD and RT users, the achieved EE of the optimal policy could be $50 \sim 100$\% higher than the EE achieved by the baselines.
-The achieved EE of Baseline 2 is lower than Baseline 1 when the number (or arrival data rate) of RT users is large, because the preserved resources for the RT users is conservative.
-The EE achieved by the heuristic policy is closed to that of the optimal policy.
-The EE achieved by Baseline 3 is low, which suggests the necessity of the two timescale joint resource allocation.
-Since Baseline 3 performs the worst in most cases, we no longer provide its performance.
+The EE achieved by different policies is shown in Fig. \ref{fig:EER}.
+In Fig. \ref{fig:EEMD}, the total number of users is fixed as $M_D+M_R = 5$.
+In Fig. \ref{fig:EERatioD}, the sum data rate required by all users are fixed as ${\mathbb{E}}(R^m_i/\Delta T) + \lambda_a/\lambda_u = 10$~Mbits, where the arrival data rate of RT user (or the streaming rate of VoD user) varies.
+We can see that when there is no VoD user, the achieved EE of the ideal policy and Baseline 1 are identical.
+The results are consistent with Observation 2, i.e., predicting average channel gains cannot help improve the EE of the system only with RT users.
+When there are both VoD and RT users, the achieved EE of the ideal policy could be $50 \sim 100$\% higher than the EE achieved by the baselines.
+The achieved EE of Baseline 2 is lower than Baseline 1 when the number (or arrival data rate) of RT users is large because the resources reserved for the RT users are too conservative.
+The achieved EEs of Baseline 3 and Baseline 4 are much lower than Baseline 1, which is a non-predictive policy that jointly optimizes resource allocation for the two types of services.
+This result suggests the necessity of the joint optimization for two types of services in the two timescales.
+Since Baselines 3 and 4 perform the worst almost in all cases, we no longer provide their performance in the sequel unless necessary.
+The heuristic policy performs closely to the ideal policy.